vimlet/bundl/README.md

 Inside property prevails.

 ## Copy
-Copy is a featured built in metapack.
+Copy is a featured built in bundl.
 If any output key ends with **, it will be taken as copy.

 IE